 But McCollom was not alone — four more passengers had also survived, though two of them later died.
-As a lieutenant, McCollom was the highest ranking officer to survive, and also the only passenger not to be injured.
+As a lieutenant, McCollom was the highest-ranking officer to survive; he was also the only passenger not to be injured.
 Zuckoff says that McCollum quickly took charge and made all the right decisions — even though his twin brother was among the dead.

 "He knew his brother's body was burned inside the Gremlin Special right near him and he knew that he had to put that aside and make decisions," says Zuckoff.